tomsWebConsulting/twcsl/v7.0/Store Category Page Description Add/README.md

 * **2021-11-15**

-  * fix for description layout issue when categories are set to side
+  * fix for description layout issue when categories are set to side for Brine
   * bumped version to 0.3d0

 * **2021-07-25**